 Products are created with the minimum quality in order to be salable and so that the company can make money from it which gets us various qualities of products from absolutely crappy (and super cheap) all the way up to amazing (and completely unaffordable).

-Then the products are also designed to only last a certain amount of time so that we have to buy another one in order to create a steady flow of corporate income.
+As a byproduct of that, the products are also designed to only last a certain amount of time so that we have to buy another one in order to create a steady flow of corporate income.
 How wasteful is that?

-Why aren’t products created to last for more than a single person’s lifetime or as long as feasibly possible?
+Why aren’t products created to last for more than a single person’s lifetime or to last as long as feasibly possible?
 Because the companies would lose a lot of money either through having an item so expensive no one would be able to buy it or because such an item would NOT generate a constant income stream because their products are not constantly breaking and needing to be replaced.

-And, then let us also consider how many different competing brands there are with the same levels of quality (or lack thereof) and many are sitting in the many stores who are competing your business.
+Then, let us also consider how many different competing brands there are with the same levels of quality (or lack thereof) and many are sitting in the many stores who are competing your business.
 There is soooo very much waste!

 Rarely Used Products